The Agreement of Purchase and Sale – Fundamentals that Every Buyer and Seller Should Know

 The seller will likely want to limit his liability, however.
 This will involve the inclusion of a survival period, language qualifiers, and monetary limitations.

 a.
 Survival Period

-A survival period limits the time period a buyer can commence litigation for breach of representation, warranty, or covenants.
-Common ranges of survival periods are 12 to 36 months for general representations and warranties, six months following the expiration of the limitation period for tax matters, and six months following the expiration of the applicable limitation period of fundamental representations and warranties, such as authority to enter into agreement and title to assets.
+A survival period limits the time period a buyer can commence litigation for breaches of representations, warranties, or covenants.
+Common ranges of survival periods are 12 to 36 months for general representations and warranties, six months following the expiration of the limitation period for tax matters, and six months following the expiration of the applicable limitation period of fundamental representations and warranties, such as authority to enter into the purchase agreement and title to the assets.

 b.
 Language Qualifiers

-Other methods used to limit the seller’s liability include language qualifiers, such as “to the best of my knowledge” and “in all material respects,” as in “to the knowledge of the seller, the premises contains no asbestos” and “the seller complies, in all material respect, with applicable laws.”
+Other methods used to limit the seller’s liability include language qualifiers, such as “to the best of my knowledge” and “in all material respects,”.
+For example, “to the knowledge of the seller, the premises contain no asbestos” and “the seller complies, in all material respects, with applicable laws.”

 The purchaser, therefore, should avoid these qualifiers that limit the seller’s liability, as not doing so would result in shifting the indemnification risk from the seller to the purchaser.